lichtner/laravel-mock-api/README.md

 Are you using external APIs and web services during development that are also in the development process?
 Are they unstable, slow, sometimes returning incorrect results, or unexpectedly unavailable?
 Are they causing you headaches?
 Me too!
 That was the reason why I created MockApi.

 MockApi solves these problems for you.
-It saves all GET requests from your external web services, and when they are unavailable, it returns saved data like real API.
-You no longer have to worry about it.
+It saves all GET requests from your external web services, and when they are unavailable, you can return saved data like real API.

 ## Installation

-You can install the package via composer:

 ```bash
 composer require lichtner/laravel-mock-api
 ```

-Now you can publish config and run the migrations with:
+Now you can publish config file and run the migrations with:

 ```bash
 php artisan mock-api:install